cmake-basis/BASIS/doc/howto/configure-project.rst

 multiple dependency declarations to the same package can be used which will only differ in the list of package components.

-The syntax of the dependency declarations is as follows:
+The syntax for specifying dependencies is:

 .. code-block:: cmake